On-Page SEO: The Ultimate Guide With Actionable Checklist

 It depends on who you are linking to.
 Outbound links can positively influence your rankings if you link out to relevant high authority websites, blogs, etc.

-Whereas outbound linking can hurt SEO when you links to irrelevant and low-quality websites.
+Whereas outbound linking can hurt SEO when you link to irrelevant and low-quality websites.

 Any irrelevant or low-quality links should be removed or no-followed.